 Finally, we also have guaranteed tags for all the species we offer hunting for.
 So, there is no need to enter in a limited entry draw to go Mountain Goat hunting with us.

 Where do you conduct your Mountain Goat hunts?
-All of our hunts begin and end in Whitehorse, YT.
+All of our hunts begin and end near Boya Lake in northern British Columbia.
 Your guide will meet you there on the first day of the hunt and you’ll fly in a chartered float plane the specific area where you’ll be hunting.
-Then, you’ll hunt the extremely remote mountain ranges of northern British Columbia that are home to an incredible population of Mountain Goats.
-On the last day of the hunt, you’ll fly back to Whitehorse.
+Then, you’ll hunt the extremely remote mountain ranges of northern British Columbia that are home to an incredible population of Mountain Goat.

 What is the average shot distance when Mountain Goat hunting in Canada?
 Since they are often encountered in open areas at high elevation, shots taken when Mountain Goat hunting are often at moderate range: 150-350 yards.
 However, some situations require longer range shots, so hunters should be prepared to take shots out to 400 yards when Mountain Goat hunting with us.